-The Local Government Act 2008 and associated guidelines and regulations were extensively reviewed, and the Minister for Local Government has approved a new Act that was due to commence on the 1 July 2020.
-Due to significant disruption arising from the COVID-19 pandemic in Australia, the Minister has delayed the implementation of the new Local Government Act until 1 July 2021.
-There is a 12-month transitional period that allows Council to ensure full compliance with the new act by July 2022.

-Over the past year the Council has been undertaking a full review of its Policy and Procedures to ensure compliance with the new Act.
+After extensive review, a new Local Government Act came into effect on 1 July 2021.
+There was a 12-month transitional period that allows Council to ensure full compliance with the new Act by July 2022.
+Over the past two years the Council has been undertaking a full review of its Policy and Procedures to ensure compliance with the new Act.
 In addition, the Council is developing a new Risk Management framework and establishing an Audit and Risk committee.
-This activity will continue into 2021-22 as the new Regulations and requirements are released.
+This activity will